pbulsink/Resume/readme.md

 *Research Assistant - DeNO~x~ Group* **May 2010 -- August 2011 (12
 months total)**\

-Investigated novel homogeneous catalysts for the reduction of nitrogen oxides (NO~x~) in lean-burn diesel engine exhaust.
+Investigated homogeneous catalysts for the reduction of NO~x~ in lean-burn diesel engine exhaust.

 Scaled catalyst synthesis processes by 3 orders of magnitude.